Central auditory processing disorder.

 Auditory Processing Disorder & the School Day

-Enthusiasm for learning is inextricably tied to the daily educational experience.
-Auditory processing disorder can make for a miserable school day, it can erode confidence and undermine the love of learning we are all born with.
+Auditory processing disorder can make for a miserable school day, eroding confidence and the love of learning we are all born with.
 Consider these classic CAPD symptoms:

 - It may be hard to gather directions for homework assignments.